Scotland’s Wild Isles: Shetlands, Orkneys and Inner Hebrides

 Some departures follow a modified itinerary.
 Please refer to departure dates for exact routing of your departure.

-Arrive in Dublin on an overnight flight.
-More living museum than city, traces of Dublin’s past are on display at every turn.
-Discover the city’s medieval castles and cathedrals, one of the oldest universities in Europe, Trinity College, and perhaps enjoy a sip of whiskey.
-Tour the city before embarking the ship in the late afternoon.
-Settle into life on board as we set sail for Rathlin Island.
-Lunch and dinner are included on Day 2.
+Arrive in Dublin and transfer from the airport to the city center.
+More living museum than city, traces of Dublin’s past are on display at every turn with medieval castles, cathedrals and one of the oldest universities in Europe: Trinity College.
+Experience the city at your own pace before embarking the ship this afternoon.

-U.S. / Dublin, Ireland / Embark ShipArrive in Dublin on an overnight flight.
-More living museum than city, traces of Dublin’s past are on display at every turn.
-Discover the city’s medieval castles and cathedrals, one of the oldest universities in Europe, Trinity College, and perhaps enjoy a sip of whiskey.
-Tour the city before embarking the ship in the late afternoon.
-Settle into life on board as we set sail for Rathlin Island.
-Lunch and dinner are included on Day 2.
+Dublin, Ireland / Embark ShipArrive in Dublin and transfer from the airport to the city center.
+More living museum than city, traces of Dublin’s past are on display at every turn with medieval castles, cathedrals and one of the oldest universities in Europe: Trinity College.
+Experience the city at your own pace before embarking the ship this afternoon.

 Meals Included: Breakfast, Lunch, Dinner